Catholic Schoolhouse Tour 3: Week 16

 - Have your students each choose a different topic to take a poll.
 (Favorite color, favorite icecream, age, eye color, hair color, anything really) Then have them present the data in one of the methods in the memory work this week.

-- Check the Year 1 Week 16 and the Year 2 Week 16 post for some synonym ideas.
+- Check the Tour 1 Week 16 and the Tour 2 Week 16 for synonym ideas.

 - Peter Tchaikovsky and the Nutcracker Ballet, by Opal Wheeler is an excellent book to add to your shelves, and goes great with teaching about this widely known composer.